-1) The budget is prepared by the program director or the accounting department.
-The program director and the accounting department work together to finalize and submit the budget to the granting agency.

-- 2) A "checks and balance system" involving employees and program directors involved in the requisition and approval process ensures that all items are allocated correctly to the responsible program and are necessary, allowable and reasonable.
-Listed below are the steps for which a request becomes a Purchase Order. - a) A user submits a request for purchase to the program director. - b) Program director (or designee) verifies the request for allocability, allowability and reasonableness. - c) The user or program director designee creates a requisition using the financial software. - d) The requisition routes systematically to the program director for review and approval. - e) The requisition, upon approval from the program director, routes systematically to the buyer in the purchasing department for review and approval.
+- 1) The budget is prepared by the program director with the assistance from the accounting department.
+The program director and the accounting department work together to finalize and submit the budget to the granting agency. - 2) A "checks and balance system" involving employees and program directors involved in the requisition and approval process ensures that all items are allocated correctly to the responsible program and are necessary, allowable and reasonable.
+Listed below are the steps for which a request becomes a Purchase Order. - a) A user submits a request for purchase to the program director. - b) Program director (or designee) verifies the request for allocability, allowability and reasonableness. - c) The user or program director designee creates a requisition using the financial software. - d) The requisition routes systematically to the program director for review and approval. - e) The requisition routes systematically through the approval process to the buyer in the purchasing department for review and approval.
 The purchasing department may require additional information from the program director prior to approving the requisition as described elsewhere in the manual. - f) Upon approving the requisition from the purchasing department, a Purchase Order is created and sent to the vendor.